andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - Certain exercise types appear to be associated with higher productivity outcomes, although results vary across respondents.
 - Responses indicate individual differences, with some participants experiencing neutral or even negative short-term effects.

-Overall, the findings suggest that physical exercise can play a meaningful role in supporting students’ perceived cognitive performance and short-term academic productivity, although its impact is not uniform across all individuals.
+Overall, findings suggest that physical exercise can play a meaningful role in supporting students’ perceived cognitive performance and short-term academic productivity, although its impact is not uniform across all individuals.

-## Final Results

-- The majority of participants reported either neutral or positive immediate effects of physical exercise on their cognitive functioning and productivity levels.
-- Swimming and JAMBOX showed the highest perceived productivity levels following exercise; however, these results were based on a single participant and should be interpreted with caution.
-- Calisthenics and weightlifting demonstrated slightly lower average productivity scores, but were supported by a larger and more reliable sample size.
-- Participants engaging in vigorous-intensity exercise and/or training 7–9 hours per week exhibited a slight advantage in reported productivity levels.

 ### Disclaimer